zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ## Logging metadata for an artifact

 One of the most useful way's of interacting with artifacts in ZenML is the ability to associate metadata with them.
-Artifact metadata is an arbitary dictionary of key-value pairs that are useful to understand the nature of the data.
+[As mentioned before](fetching-pipelines.md#artifact-information), artifact metadata is an arbitary dictionary of key-value pairs that are useful to understand the nature of the data.

 As an example, one can associate the results of a model training alongside a model artifact, the shape of a table alongside a `pandas` dataframe, or a size of an image alongside a PNG